William Reddick (politician): Reddick Mansion

 Having no children of their own, in 1852 the Reddicks adopted a child, Elizabeth Barrier Funk.
-In 1855 William Reddick hired architects William B. Olmstead and Peter A. Nicholson to build at large brick home in Ottawa Illinois.
-Construction took place occurred 1855–1858 at a cost of $25,000.
+In 1855 William Reddick hired architects William B. Olmstead and Peter A. Nicholson to build a large brick home in Ottawa Illinois.
+Construction occurred 1855–1858 at a cost of $25,000.
 The brick and stone mansion is in the Italianate style.
 The house was completed in time for guests to view the first of the Lincoln–Douglas debates from the mansion's steps and balconies on August 21, 1858.
 A lifelong Democrat, Reddick supported incumbent senator Stephen A. Douglas.
 During the first of the debates, Reddick sat next to Douglas on the speakers’ platform.
 Reddick Mansion is one of the largest surviving pre-Civil War homes in the state of Illinois.
 It is part of the Washington Park Historic District which was added to the National Register of Historic Places in 1973.

 In April 2019, Heritage Restoration and Design Studio was hired to perform a large scale restoration of the mansion's exterior.
 Some $1,200,000 has been budgeted to restore the windows, facades, and Italianate cornices.

 Support for public education

-Due to his own lack of formal schooling, Reddick dedicated time and money to ensuring that the citizens of Ottawa had access education.
+Due to his own lack of formal schooling, Reddick dedicated time and money to ensuring that the citizens of Ottawa had access to education.
 In November 1851, William Reddick served as vice president of the Granville Convention of farmers.
 This meeting laid the foundation for the University of Illinois system.
 In 1854 Reddick served on a nine-man committee that planned a free public school system in Ottawa.